MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * The synchronisation of the tables is powered by DynamoDB Streams and, as such, they must be enabled in order to configure global tables.
 * Although they are technically different physical tables in the backend, from a user's perspective, it is as if they are talking to a single table (just perhaps via different endpoints).

+# Redshift
+* OLAP (Online Analytical Processing) service for analysis of big data held in OLTP (Online Transaction Processing) systems like S3 or RDS.
+* Based on PostgreSQL.
+* Marketted as being highly performant
+  * Utilises *Massively Parallel Processing* (*MPE*) whereby queries are executed in parallel to increase speed
+* Data is stored in a columnar fashion rather than in rows
+* Integrated with various business intelligence (BI) tools which act as the interface for creating queries and viewing results.
+  * Queries are SQL-based.
+* Is a cluster-based service whereby a number of nodes are provisioned to handle processing
+  * The customer is charged based on the provisioned capacity
+  * A cluster can contain between 1 and 128 nodes
+  * Nodes come in a variety of sizes which define their compute power
+  * Each node can hold up to 128 TB of data
+  * In a cluster, there exists 1 *leader node* and the rest are *compute nodes*
+    * The leader node is effectively the entrypoint to the system, queries are sent to it and it delegates the work to a number of compute nodes.
+    * Compute nodes execute their part of the query and send the results back to the leader for aggregation.
+* Data is loaded into Redshift from a number of OLTP databases
+  * There exist additional features, such as *Redshift Spectrum*, that can bypass the need to load the data into Redshift first.
+* Is **not** multi-AZ, the cluster exists in only 1 AZ.
+* To mitigate loss of data, *snapshots* can be created which create a point-in-time copy of the entire cluster and saves it into S3.
+  * Snapshots can be restored in the event of disaster.
+  * Snapshots are incremental
+    * Only what has changed in the cluster since the last snapshot is included in the new snapshot.
+  * Snapshots can be used to copy one cluster's data into another cluster.
+  * Snapshot events can be automated based on some fixed amount of time passing (e.g. 12 hours) or data being inserted (e.g. every 5GB)
+    * Automated snapshots can have an expiration assigned to them so that they get automatically deleted after a set period of time
+    * Manual snapshots live forever unless manually deleted
+  * Snapshots can be automatically copied into another region.
+    * Meaning you can also use this snapshot copy to spin up an identical Redshit cluster in another region (But they won't stay synchronised).
+* Data is pulled into Redshit from S3 using the `COPY` command in Redshift.
+  * This used SQL syntax in the form `COPY [data] FROM [S3_bucket] iam_role [IAM_role]`.
+  * If using certain S3 services, such as Kinesis Firehose, this copy command step can be run on your behalf.
+* Data can be pushed to Redshift from EC2 instances using application level code (e.g. JDBC).
+* *Enhanced VPC Routing* can be enabled if the S3 buckets that source the data are within the same VPC as the Redshift cluster.
+  * This means that all networking will be done within the VPC rather than going over the public internet.
+* *Redshift Spectrum* enables querying of data from S3 without having to load the data first
+  * Instead of the compute nodes querying data interally to Redshift, they query a set of thousands of AWS-controlled Spectrum nodes.
+The Spectrum nodes reach out to S3 on behalf of the compute nodes and sends data back.
+  * This greatly improves performance as the capabilities of the massive spectrum node array is used instead of the set of provisioned Redshit nodes in your own cluster.

+## Glue
+* Glue is an *Extract, Transform, Load* (ETL) service which sits between Redshift and its source data to perform initial transformations in order to make it easier ot analyse.
+* Glue can pull from similar sources as Redshift itself.
+Once in Glue, transformation will occur.
+Once the transformation is complete, Glue will send the result out to Redshift.

+### Glue Data Catalog
+* A database containing metadata for data sources in an AWS account.
+* Stores information about S3 buckets, RDS databases, DynamoDB tables, etc.
+* Data gets into the Glue Data Catalog via the *Glue Data Crawler* which crawls through each configured source to keep the catalog up-to-date.
+* Various services can consume from the Glue Data Catalog for data discovery reasons:
+  * Glue
+  * Athena
+  * Redshift Spectrum
+  * etc

+# Neptune
+* A fully-managed graph database service.
+* Up to 3 AZ coverage.
+* A clustered service
+  * 1 leader node
+  * Up to 15 read replica nodes
+  * All nodes share the same underlying storage volume
+  * Customer charged based on the amount of nodes provisioned in the cluster
+* Point-in-time recovery facilitated by automatic S3 backups.
+* Machine learning offering to make predicitons based on data stored in the graph.

+# OpenSearch (Previously AWS ElasticSearch)
+* Managed ELK stask (ElasticSearch, Logstash, Kibana)
+  * The project that AWS uses is a fork from an old version of the official ElasticSearch
+* It's version of ElasticSearch is very similar to DynamoDB as it offers storage and querying of JSON-like data
+  * However, it offers much more powerful search functionality
+    * Contrary to DynamoDB, where only the primary key is searchable, with ElasticSearch, any field can be searched for - even using partial matching
+* Native integration with other AWS services including Kinesis Firehose, and CloudWatch
+* Clustered
+  * Pay-per-node
+* Up to 3 AZ coverage.
+* It is common to use OpenSearch in conjunction with another databasing technology
+  * e.g. Using DynamoDB Streams to send data into ElasticSearch for stronger querying
+  * e.g. Transforming data from some source into a JSON format in Kinesis Firehose to insert into ElasticSearch

 # ElastiCache
 * Managed in-memory caching databases
   * Redis